-Whilst Christmas parties and gift giving are a great way to show appreciation to your team for all their hard work, the ATO has reminded us that some consideration does need to be given to the deductibility and Fringe Benefit Tax implications of these expenses in your business.
+Whilst Christmas parties and gift giving are a great way to show appreciation to your team for all their hard work, the ATO tells us that some consideration does need to be given to the deductibility and Fringe Benefit Tax implications of these expenses in your business.

 what is a fringe benefit?